rdevans87/NoSQL_FitnessTracker/README.md

 When the user loads the page, they are given the option to create a new workout or continue with their last workout.

-The user can:
+This app includes the following features:

   * Add exercises to the most recent workout plan.
   * Add new exercises to a new workout plan.
   * View the combined weight of multiple exercises from the past seven workouts on the `stats` page.
   * View the total duration of each workout from the past seven  workouts on the `stats` page.

 ## Installation

-Fork or clone rep0sitory and install dependencies:
+`Node.Js` must be installed to run this application.

-You'll need to set up a MongoDB Atlas account and connect a database to your application.
+You'll need to set up a `MongoDB Atlas` account and connect a database to your application.

+Fork or clone repository and install dependencies:

+`npm i mongoose`

+`npm i express`

+.

 ## Usage

+run `npm init -y` to create `packa

 [Express](/)